Learn the 6 different types of online businesses

 I used this model for a lot of my free apps in the Apple app store and made pretty good return on it.
 If you can get enough free users using your products enough, it's a viable revenue stream.
 However, users tend to find it may distract from the user experience, so use it very wisely.

 2. The Affiliate Sales Model - This model is similar to the advertising model in that you'll need a lot of traffic to hit your website for this to work as well.
 These visitors would then see your recommendations for products.
 They would then click the affiliate link that you would provide for those products and once they purchase them, you would get an affiliate commission.
 Commission Junction http://www.cj.com/ is an example of one of the top affiliate programs out there today!
 Pat Flynn from Smart Passive Income is the MASTER of this.
 I've tried it and the most I've made in a month was about $100, so I'm certainly not the expert on this one.
-You definitely a large and engaged audience to get it going!
+You definitely need a large and engaged audience to get it going!

 3. E-Commerce - In this scenario, you sell virtual or physical goods online in an e-commerce store.
 Examples include speciality stores (for example, suits, urban clothing, hiking equipment) to much broader stores like Amazon.com.
 Competing in the giant "online" store model where you sell everything is extremely tough since you'd be hard pressed to operate as efficiently as Amazon given their scale.
 However, you can more likely find a niche category that is often underserved and build out an e-commerce store for that.
 The Honest Company is a great example of this!